CPunch/gopenfusion/README.md

 # gopenfusion

-A toy fusionfall packet protocol implementation written in Go.
+A toy implementation of the Fusionfall Packet Protocol written in Go.

 ## Generating structures